The IPG is proud to have been recognised by Arun District Council as 2018’s Business of the Year (10 or more employees).

 The 21st Arun Business Partnership Awards ceremony took place on the 15th November and saw several local businesses compete across the various categories.
-All awards were hotly contested this year, as the Partnership has over 2,000-member companies who generate business and employment in and around Bognor Regis, Littlehampton, Arundel and the wider Arun area.
-However, it was The IPG who came out on top for the Business of the Year category.
+All awards were hotly contested this year, as the Partnership has over 2,000 member companies who generate business and employment in and around Bognor Regis, Littlehampton, Arundel, and the wider Arun area.
+However, it was The IPG that came out on top for the Business of the Year category.

-The IPG was also praised for the time and effort it has put towards giving back to local communities across the country, most notably its recent partnership with Missing People, which see IPG members joining the ongoing battle locating missing children across the UK.
+The IPG was also praised for the time and effort it has put towards giving back to local communities across the country, most notably its recent partnership with Missing People, which sees IPG members joining the ongoing battle to locate missing children across the UK.

-Upon receiving the award, Marketing Manager Nike Lovell said; “We are delighted that the work The IPG has done for local independent companies across the country has been recognised by this award.
+Upon receiving the award, Head of Marketing Nike Lovell said; “We are delighted that the work The IPG has done for local independent companies across the country has been recognised by this award.

 “However, we believe we are only as strong as our members, so this award is as much for those independent merchants as it is for us and we hope they are as proud of this win as we are.”